 Two lesser known but personal favorites are the Tenement Museum on the Lower East Side (if you are interested in the city’s immigration and social history) and the New York Transit Museum in Brooklyn (to learn about how the transit system was built and changed throughout the years, including this replica of a historic subway station.)

 Walk across the Brooklyn Bridge

 It’s one of the oldest suspension bridges in the United States, the detail is beautiful up close, and offers great views of Manhattan and Brooklyn.
 Plus, Grimaldi’s coal-fired pizza is right at the end.

 (On that note) Eat lots of pizza!

 So, I haven’t done this.
 But it was recommended by several people on Facebook and Twitter when I raised the question, more than any other single thing.
-Unlike the rest of the pricy, NYC metro system (as above), the Staten Island commuter ferry is apparently free and offers a great view of Manhattan.
-I’ll be doing this on our upcoming trip.
+Unlike the rest of the pricey, NYC metro system (as above), the Staten Island commuter ferry is apparently free and offers a great view of Manhattan.
+I’ll be doing this next time, too.
+Photo: Flickr/dvpfagan

 Watch for film crews and celebrities